bellingcat/auto-archiver/README.md

 ![A screenshot of a Google Spreadsheet with videos archived and metadata added per the description of the columns above.](docs/demo-after.png)

-Live streaming content is recorded in a separate thread.

-Note that the first row is skipped, as it is assumed to be a header row.
+Note that the first row is skipped, as it is assumed to be a header row (`--header=1` and you can change it if you use more rows above).
 Rows with an empty URL column, or a non-empty archive column are also skipped.
 All sheets in the document will be checked.

 ## Automating